jenniferxkuo/jenniferxkuo.github.io/_pages/about.md

   - /about.html
 ---

 I am a 4th year PhD student in the Linguistics department at UCLA.
-I am primarily interested in the factors that drive paradigm reanalysis, and modeling the interaction of these factors.
+I am primarily interested in the the representation of paradigms, and how looking at paradigm reanalysis over time can give us insight into this issue.
 Languages I have worked on include Seediq, Malagasy, Maori, and Yongning Na.